-The authors are grateful for the detailed and constructive feedback provided by the reviewers to improve the quality of the paper.
-We want to extend our gratitude to the Editor of the journal.
-We also thank the research team: Dr. Endah Nuraini and Kartika Yuniarti, who greatly help during the initial data collection and analysis stages.
+The authors are grateful for the detailed and constructive feedback provided by anonymous reviewers for improving the quality of the paper.
+We extend our gratitude to the editor of this journal.
+We also thank the research team, Dr. Endah Nuraini and Kartika Yuniarti, who greatly helped with the initial data collection and analysis stages.